Modern Vietnamese cuisine is highly influenced by French cuisine. It’s the thing no Vietnamese could deny.

 Gà Rô Ti

 While the term “Rô ti” has its roots in the French phrase “poulet roti,” which means “roasted chicken,” the real secret behind this recipe is that Gà roti in Vietnam looks nothing like the traditional roasted chicken.
 Instead, the chicken is quickly fried to achieve a golden hue.

-Then, Vietnamese people simmered it in coconut juice until the liquid reduces, resulting in a beautiful sweet and savory glaze coating the chicken.
+Then, it is simmered in coconut water until the liquid reduces, resulting in a beautiful sweet and savory glaze coating the chicken.

 11. BÁNH KẸP LÁ DỨA (VIETNAMESE PANDAN WAFFLES)